-Means the use of premises for medical or surgical care or treatment of patients whether or not residing on the premises.
+Premises used for medical or surgical care or treatment of patients whether or not residing on the premises.

 The use may include accommodation for employees and ancillary activities directly serving the needs of patients and visitors.

 Place of assembly

 Means the use of premises for worship and activities of a religious organisation, community or association.